tj-commits/falsejs/CODE_OF_CONDUCT.md

 * The use of sexualized imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks, or any word on the [bad word list](BAD_WORDS.md)
+* Trolling, insulting or derogatory comments, and personal or political attacks, or any potentially inappropriate language.
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission